MichaelZelensky/sitexml-chrome/README.md

 # SiteXML Chrome extension

 Detects if a website is based on SiteXML technology.
-In that case it the normally pale-gray indicator (extension icon) becomes blue.
+In that case the normally pale-gray indicator (extension icon) becomes blue.